MarkClipsham/MarkClipsham/README.md

-Hi, I'm Mark, I'm a BI Developer working primarily in education and interested in projects ranging from automation to space and defense.
+Hi, I'm Mark, I'm a BI Developer working full time in higher education but also interested in a variety of other sectors.

 I use this page as a repository to host verious personal projects I have built.
 Skills include: